Comparing Reynolds American (RAI) and Imperial Brands (IMBBY)

 Reynolds American Inc. (RAI) is a holding company.
 The Company’s segments include RJR Tobacco, which consists of the primary operations of its subsidiary, R. J. Reynolds Tobacco Company; Santa Fe, which consists of the primary operations of its subsidiary, Santa Fe Natural Tobacco Company, Inc., and American Snuff, which consists of the primary operations of its subsidiary, American Snuff Company, LLC.
 The RJR Tobacco segment manages contract manufacturing of cigarettes and tobacco products through arrangements with British American Tobacco p.l.c. affiliates, and manages the export of tobacco products to certain United States territories, the United States duty-free shops and the United States overseas military bases.
 The American Snuff segment offers adult tobacco consumers a range of segregated smokeless tobacco products, primarily moist snuff.
 The Santa Fe segment manufactures and markets super-premium cigarettes and other tobacco products under the NATURAL AMERICAN SPIRIT brand.

-Receive News & Ratings for Reynolds American Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Reynolds American and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Imperial Brands Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Imperial Brands and related companies with MarketBeat.com's FREE daily email newsletter.